#1 in Australia for education and educational research*

 The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) – your professional experience and previous qualifications – which can save you time and money.

-To be awarded a Master of Specialist Inclusive Education, students are required to successfully complete the folllowing:
+To be awarded a Master of Specialist Inclusive Education, students are required to successfully complete the following:

-- AAI018 Academic Integrity (0 credit point compulsory unit)
+- DAI001 Academic Integrity (0 credit point compulsory unit)

-- 6 credit points of study that combine research and elective units in one of the following three options:
+- 7 credit points of study that combine research and course elective units (list A) in one of the following three options:

 2 credit points of research units (EDX701 and EDX707)